nth221/videx/README.md

-# videx
+# VIDEX
-Video Indexing with object and outlier detection
+Video Indexing Tool with Object and Outlier detection